 Gnome would go on to further triumphs of publishing with names that included Arthur C. Clarke, Frederik Pohl, Jack Williamson, E. E. Smith, James Schmitz, James Gunn, Robert Silverberg, Poul Anderson, and Gordon R. Dickson, and award winners like Mark Clifton & Frank Riley's They'd Rather Be Right and Clifford Simak's City.
 On top of that add five more anthologies of SF stories by Greenberg, one by Groff Conklin, and the first four editions of Judith Merril's Best of the Year series.
 Wait, there's more.
 Greenberg's fantasy line included Talbot Mundy and the first five Conan the Barbarian story collections to see hardback with two more books of additional Conan material added by de Camp.

-Greenberg also used most of those top SF artists for cover work, abetted by his early partner David Kyle, who did covers himself and contributed a map of Conan's Hyborea that is the standard to this day.
-Other artists whose names define the era include Hannes Bok, Edd Cartier, Ed Emsh, Ric Binkley.
-Mel Hunter, Wallace Wood and Frank Kelly Freas.
-(Whose name was once given as Frank Kelly Frease.
+Greenberg also used most of those top SF artists for cover work, abetted by his early partner David Kyle, who did covers himself and contributed a map of Conan's Hyboria that is the standard to this day.
+Other artists whose names define the era include Hannes Bok, Edd Cartier, Ed Emsh, Ric Binkley, Mel Hunter, Wallace Wood and Frank Kelly Freas.
+(Whose name was given six times! as Frank Kelly Frease.
 Honestly.
 A whole page could be written on Gnome's weirdest typos.)